utkarsh1-a11y/DriveX/README.md

 1. A user clicks **"AI Summary"** or **"Smart Tags"** on a file from the dashboard or category view.
 2. A server action in `lib/actions/ai.actions.ts` is triggered.
-3. **File type routing:**
-   - **PDFs and images** are sent to **Gemini 2.0 Flash**, which reads the actual visual/document content and returns a contextual summary.
-   - **Text-based files** are processed via **Groq's LLaMA 3.3 70B**, chosen for its low-latency inference.
+3. The relevant file metadata and extracted content are sent to **Groq's LLaMA 3.3 70B Versatile** model, chosen for its low-latency inference and strong performance on summarization tasks.
-4. The model response is parsed and returned to the client.
+4. The model returns either a 2-3 sentence summary with key insights, or a list of 6-8 relevant tags, depending on the action requested.
 5. The result is rendered in the **floating AI Insights panel**, allowing the user to keep browsing without losing context.

-This dual-model approach balances **speed** (Groq for fast text tasks) with **multimodal accuracy** (Gemini for documents/images that require actual visual understanding).
+This keeps the AI layer fast and lightweight — summaries and tags typically return in well under a second thanks to Groq's inference speed.

 ---

 ## <a name="project-folder-structure">📁 Project Folder Structure</a>

 ```
-DriveX/
+storage_management_solution/
 │
 ├── app/                          # Next.js App Router
 │   ├── (auth)/                   # Auth route group
 │   │   ├── sign-in/
 │   │   │   └── page.tsx          # Sign in page
-│   │   └── sign-up/
+│   │   ├── sign-up/
-│   │       └── page.tsx          # Sign up page
+│   │   │   └── page.tsx          # Sign up page
+│   │   └── layout.tsx            # Layout for auth pages
 │   │
 │   ├── (root)/                   # Main app route group
 │   │   ├── [type]/               # Dynamic category pages